-No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of:

-i. archaeological field evaluation works in accordance with a specification and written timetable which has been submitted to and approved in writing by the Local Planning Authority.
+- No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of: - i. archaeological field evaluation works in accordance with a specification and written timetable which has first been submitted to and approved in writing by the Local Planning Authority.
 The archaeological field evaluation works shall include assessment and investigation of the site's Palaeolithic potential.
-The field evaluation works shall be completed and agreed in writing with the LPA prior to any reserved matters submission; and ii. following on from the evaluation, any safeguarding measures to ensure preservation in situ of important archaeological remains and/or further archaeological investigation and recording in accordance with a specification and timetable which has been submitted to and approved by the Local Planning Authority.
+The field evaluation works shall be completed and agreed in writing with the LPA prior to any reserved matters submission; and ii. following on from the evaluation, any safeguarding measures to ensure preservation in situ of important archaeological remains and/or further archaeological investigation and recording shall be undertaken in accordance with a specification and timetable which has first been submitted to and approved in writing by the Local Planning Authority.